addtt/object-centric-library/README.md

 ## Citation

-If you use this code in your own work, please cite [our paper](https://arxiv.org/abs/2107.00637) as follows:
+If you use this library in your own work, please consider citing [our paper](https://arxiv.org/abs/2107.00637) as follows:

 ```